cchauve/AGO-pipeline/data/VectorBase/README.md

 python ../../scripts/newick_utils.py species species_tree_4.newick species_4.txt
 ```

-The names of genes, orthology groups (gene families) and species were modified to remove all non-alphanumeric characters.
+The names of genes, orthology groups (gene families) and species were
+modified to remove all non-alphanumeric characters.
+The file
-The file `genes_20230311.txt_map.gz` provides a map between renamed objects and original names.
+`genes_20230311.txt_map.gz` provides a map between renamed objects and
+original names.

+In the files `sequences_X_4.txt` and `gene_orders_X_4.txt` the base
+directory (`/home/chauvec/projects/ctb-chauvec/`) has been kept and
+should be modified in order to reproduce the experiments.